Blended Scotch aims for hallowed single-malt ground

 Gold Label Reserve is notable for the addition of malt whisky from the casks of the Clynelish distillery in Scotland’s northern highlands, which traces its roots back to 1819.

 It is recommended served chilled and enthusiasts may notice honey and toffee sweetness in the blend.
-It actually goes pretty well with a chocolate or two and retails for C$79.95.
+It actually goes pretty well with a chocolate or two and retails for C$79.95 ($81.85).

 Platinum Label, at C$149.95, brings together single malt and grain whiskies from all parts of Scotland for a blend that is matured for at least 18 years.
 It features suggestions of almond and orange peel that linger on the palate for quite awhile after a sip.